brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 #### Otago Region

-Exploring around Queesntown, I pushed my rental car to it's absolute limit to reach The Remarkables Ski Area.
+Exploring around Queesntown, I pushed my rental car to its absolute limit to reach The Remarkables Ski Area.
 A snowier hike than planned brought me to Lake Alta, which Lord of the Rings fans would recognise as the entrance to the Mines of Moria.
 Another day I canyoning through a tight gorge in the Gibbston Valley, then climbed the Shirt Tail Track to a particularly cool lake viewpoint.

 Finally the thing I dreaded most since booking my flight to New Zealand; a bungy jump!
 AJ Hackett first commercialised the 'sport' when he opened the Kawarau Bridge Bungy in 1986.
 I knew I had to do this original one, even though it terrified me.
 After several weigh-ins and a questionable towel with velcro strapped around my legs, I was stood on the edge.
 Looking back I almost can't believe I did it.
 I opted for the water 'touch' which was more of a concussive slap.
 The adrenaline lasted days and although I'll probably never do one again, I'm so glad I did.